apatronl/Hackr/README.md

 |         | Features  |
 ----------|-----------------
-:trophy: | See Hacker News' top stories
+:trophy: | See Hacker News' top, new, and best stories
 :eyeglasses: | Accessibility for the visually impaired
 :octocat: | Free and open source